dfelinto/blender-manual/manual/editors/preferences/introduction.rst

 Auto-Save Preferences
-   By default changes to preferences are saved on exit, this allows changes to the keymap and Quick Favorites menu to be stored and used between sessions.
+   By default changes to preferences are saved on exit, this allows changes to the keymap and Quick Favorites menu to be stored and used between :term:`sessions`.

    When disabled, a *Save Preferences* button is shown to manually perform the operation.
 Revert to Saved Preferences